OCA/mis-builder/docs/intro.rst

     * This document is a Functional Documentation for Odoo set of modules.
     * Maintainer: `Odoo Community Association <https://odoo-community.org>`_
-    * OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
     * To contribute to this documentation, please visit https://odoo-community.org/page/Contribute.
     * This document is licensed under a `Creative Commons Attribution 4.0 International